Watch This SpaceSeptember 24, 2010 - October 23, 2010

-As a start to the Dumbo Arts Festival, No Longer Empty worked with exteriors of buildings as well as mounting an exhibition in a vacant gallery space.
-United under the title of “Watch This Space”, both the exhibition and the mural works allude to Dumbo’s industrial past as well as its current process of gentrification as the area remakes its image and purpose.
+As a start to the Dumbo Arts Festival, No Longer Empty worked with exteriors of buildings and mounted an exhibition in a vacant gallery space.
+United under the title of “Watch This Space”, both the exhibition and the mural works alluded to Dumbo’s industrial past as well as its current process of gentrification as the area remakes its image and purpose.

-Working with the scaffolding, which surrounds the buildings in Dumbo, Chris Stain’s works will portray hauntingly photo realist images of New York crowds in gritty, urban scenery to elevate a sense of the working class hero.
+Working with the scaffolding, which surrounded the buildings in Dumbo at the time of the exhibition, Chris Stain’s works portrayed hauntingly photo realist images of New York crowds in gritty, urban scenery to elevate a sense of the working class hero.

 In the gallery space at 55 Washington Street, NLE installed a site-specific exhibition, which united the outdoors with the inner space again referencing the intensive construction of Dumbo in its march to gentrification.